 Printing and framing: since I am asked this a couple times a month, photographers – if you are looking for a printer, one of the best is Lewis from Precision Imaging.
 Top notch work, great chap, plus he is cool as all hell.
 As I mentioned in my previous blog post, he has opened up my mind when it comes to printing and I look forward to many more years of making prints.
 He serves locations all over, not just in Edmonton.
 Hope this helps.

-Audio: I have been doing a lot of editing of late, and working on BTS stuff with my site, which I will be putting into play in 2018 at some point.
+Audio: I have been doing a lot of editing of late, and working on BTS stuff with my site, which I will be putting into play down the road.
 In the past, besides music and podcasts, I would more often than not listen to Netflix movies or shows I’ve seen multiple times as I edit for some background noise, but these days I am sticking with music.
 I try to edit in a completely dark environment except for the light of the monitor and nothing more, which is why I stopped having Netflix on – too much distracting light.
 Lately, the music I cannot get enough of is the classics (chaps such as Sinatra, Martin, Davis Jr., Crosby, Astaire, etc.).
 I have been a fan of the classics since I was a kiddie, but now as I am getting older, I appreciate it even more.
-Funny how being in your 40’s can somewhat alter your tastes, at least it has been for me.
+Funny how being in your 40s can somewhat alter your tastes, at least it has been for me.
 Right now, my music of choice is Dean Martin.
 Swoon.
 When I listen to these classics, I don’t worry about stress outside of my edit cave (borrowing that nickname from my best friend).
 I just focus on the editing, enjoy the music and nothing more.

 Time for more Dino and work.